Building Progressive Web Apps | Capacitor Documentation

 This means you use

-@capacitor/core as a dependency for both your native app and your Progressive Web App, and Capacitor seamlessly calls web code when required and native code when available.
+@capacitor/core and Capacitor plugins as dependencies for both your native app and your Progressive Web App, and Capacitor seamlessly calls web code when required and native code when available.

 Additionally, Capacitor offers a number of utilities for querying the current platform to provide customized experiences when running natively or on the web.